0cjs/8bitdev/src/pmon/pmon.md

 XXX Add `.` as a byte/word parameter value to increment the currently remembered value by a command-specific amount?
 Would this be useful for anything but start address?

+### User Variables

+The monitor has up to 24 user variables named `a` through `z`.
+These may be read via the parameter input mechanism above (e.g., at the command prompt type `?v/i` to show the value of user variable `i`).
+Some commands have a `w` parameter for writing their output to a user variable; this parameter may be given value `/` to indicate that the output should not be written to any user variable (e.g. `?w/v3 ` will print the value 3, but not write it to any user variable).

 Commands